yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 ms.date: 03/29/2021
 ---

-# Sustainable software engineering principles in Azure Kubernetes Service (AKS)
+# Sustainable software engineering practices in Azure Kubernetes Service (AKS)

 The sustainable software engineering principles are a set of competencies to help you define, build, and run sustainable applications.
 The overall goal is to reduce the carbon footprint in every aspect of your application.
 [The Principles of Sustainable Software Engineering][principles-sse] has an overview of the principles of sustainable software engineering.